Effective as of January 1, 2020

 We automatically collect certain Personally Identifiable Information through your use of the Sites and Services, such as the following:

 When you apply for a loan, we may obtain Personally Identifiable Information about you from other sources, such as information about your credit profile or other information from Experian, TransUnion, and Equifax.
 We also may collect information about you from other sources to verify the information you provided in your loan application.

-We use the Personally Identifiable Information we collect to provide the Services to you, to improve our Services and Sites, and to protect our legal rights.
+We use the Personally Identifiable Information we collect to provide the Services to you, to improve our Sites and Services, and to protect our legal rights.
 In addition, we may use the Personally Identifiable Information we collect to:

-We may share the Personally Identifiable Information that we collect about you in the following ways:
+We may share the information that we collect about you in the following ways:

 Cookies can be blocked by changing your Internet browser settings to refuse all or some Cookies.
 If you choose to block all Cookies (including essential Cookies) you may not be able to access all or parts of the Sites.